-You know that feeling you get when someone compliments your new shoes, hairstyle, or your home?
+You know the feeling you get when someone compliments your new shoes, hairstyle, or your home?
 And your whole day changes.
-Well it works for the giver as well.
+Well, it works for the giver as well.

 Being kind can reduce stress, pain, anxiety, depression, and help stabilize your heart rate and blood pressure.